 After General Order No. 11, Hunter began enlisting black soldiers from the occupied districts of South Carolina and formed the first such Union Army regiment, the 1st South Carolina (African Descent),which he was initially ordered to disband, but eventually got approval from Congress for his action.
 This order was quickly rescinded by Abraham Lincoln, who was concerned about the political effects that it would have in the border states, driving some slave holders to support the Confederacy.
 (Lincoln's own Emancipation Proclamation was announced in September, taking effect in January 1863.)
 Nevertheless, the South was furious at Hunter's action and Confederate president Jefferson Davis issued orders to the Confederate Armies that Hunter was to be considered a "felon to be executed if captured."

-Hunter fought in other battles after Fort Pulaski.
-He even served in the honor guard at the funeral of Abraham Lincoln and accompanied his body back to Springfield in the spring of 1865.
+Hunter served through the rest of the American Civil War.
+He was also part of the honor guard at the funeral of Abraham Lincoln and accompanied his body back to Springfield in the spring of 1865.
 Hunter would later become the president of the military commission that tried the conspirators of Lincoln's assassination, in the summer of 1865.
 He retired from the Army in July 1866.
 He was the author of Report of the Military Services of Gen. David Hunter, U.S.A., during the War of the Rebellion, published in 1873.